 Christian Selchau-Hansen, CEO

 Last week, I had the pleasure of speaking on a panel at the 2019 JPMorgan Healthcare Conference.
-Joining Jasson Gilmore of Allergan, Nick Spadea-Anello of Boston Scientific, [email protected]’s Stephanie Bova, Sam Holliday of Emile Scientific, and moderator Gunnar Trommer, we looked at how data and analytics can fuel growth in healthcare.
+Joining Jasson Gilmore of Allergan, Nick Spadea-Anello of Boston Scientific, [email protected]’s Stephanie Bova, Sam Holliday of Emile Scientific, and moderator Gunnar Trommer, we looked at how customer data analytics can fuel growth in healthcare.

 The conversation was lively—a discussion of things like data availability, customer experience, privacy, regulation, digital channels—but what I found most striking was the fact that despite a number of unique characteristics of the healthcare industry, it shares an underlying truth with virtually every other vertical: namely, the customer (in healthcare’s case, the patient) is king.